tkdhss111/fortran-calendar-jp/README.md

  Each term length of special days may change depending on weekend position.\
  Each special day is renamed to make its name distingushable from others.

+ 1. Golden Week
+   For 5/3, 5/4 and 5/5, they are all marked as special days.\
+   For 4/30, 5/1 and 5/2, if it is weekday, marked as a special day.

+ 2. Obon Week
+   For 8/12 -- 8/18, they are all marked as special days.

+ 3. Year-end and New Year Days
+   For 12/28 -- 12/31, they are all marked as special days.\
+   For 1/1 -- 1/5, they are all marked as special days.

+   These terms are set based on the amount of use of electric power in Kanto plane.

 - Reads and fills in information regarding abnormal days such as earthquake days from an input file.\
  The input file "abnormaldays.csv" shall be located in the working directory.